2tle/LessonPPT/README.md

 # LessonPPT
-This repository is my lesson ppt
+This is a repository that collects my class ppt.

+DO NOT USE THIS WITHOUT MY PERMIT